About Me

 I do have cats and wear reading glasses, but only occasionally wear cardigans and never a bun.
 I can find Waldo, I would never let the Pigeon drive the bus, and I know who the monster is at the end of the book.
 I've never watched Dr. Who, or Downton Abbey, and I'm not a fan of The Walking Dead, but I am a Trekkie-by-marriage, loved The Big Bang Theory, and I could watch Matilda and The Wedding Singer over and over.
 I read all kinds of books in many genres (lately I've been drawn to historical fiction and biographies) and enjoy most of them, but unlike seemingly everyone else, I do not really have a favorite book or author.

-In addition to my cats, I am (finally) an empty-nester with two grown kids, a son who just left to join the military, and a daughter who is a bona fide NASA rocket scientist and helicopter pilot.
+In addition to my cats, I am (finally) an empty-nester with two grown kids, a son who just enlisted in the military, and a daughter who is a bona fide NASA rocket scientist and helicopter pilot.
 I started this blog as a creative outlet and to document and record the programs I've done and my developing skills back when I was just starting out in libraries, and the focus has changed and evolved along with my career to include all aspects of youth librarianship.
 Though I started it primarily as a creative outlet for myself, if I can get some feedback or inspire others along the way, so much the better!

 I am open to and interested in professional opportunities and collaborations, such as research, writing, reviewing, presenting, training, teaching, committees, advisory boards, etc. You can contact me by email at AdventuresInStorytime@gmail.com, and check out some of my book reviews for middle-grade and up on Goodreads.